-When you think of the Netherlands, what is the first thing that comes to mind?
-Well, apart from the coffeeshops and the red light district.
+When you think of the Netherlands, what are the first things that come to mind?
+Well, apart from the coffee shops and the red light district.
 Yeah, tulips in the Netherlands, right?
 You got it!

-Every tulip season in the Netherlands, lots of tourists flock into the country to visit Keukenhof Flower Gardens and be mesmerised by the array of flowers, bulbs and tulips on display.
+Every tulip season in the Netherlands, tourists flock to the Keukenhof Flower Gardens and Dutch fields where they’re mesmerised by the array of flowers, bulbs and tulips on display.

 The tulip is pretty much the symbol of the Netherlands but one question people never really ask is: “How did tulips become a thing in the Netherlands?”

 Before we look into the history of the Dutch relationship with tulips, let us find out what tulips are.